 Stay at: Chalet Iris Bleu, a luxurious apartment with spectacular views of the Paradiski slopes.

 If you are choosing where to ski in April, and would like to try somewhere a little off the beaten track, then the scenic resort of Geilo in Norway should be at the top of your list.
 This picturesque ski town is renowned for its huge offering of late season snow – which, when combined with its blissfully quiet slopes, makes for a magical experience.
-By April, Norway’s shorter winter days have stretched out to provide daylight up until 7pm, and the temperatures are typically wonderfully warm and inviting.
+Norway’s shorter winter days will have stretched out to provide daylight up until 7pm by the springtime, and the temperatures are typically wonderfully warm and inviting, making this sun kissed town one of the best places to ski in April.
 The greatest snow depths of the season often occur around this time too, which can be enjoyed across a range of pistes to suit all abilities between the two main ski areas of Vestlia and Slaatta.
 These slopes also give way to breathtaking views of the surrounding National Parks.
 As one of Norway’s most popular health and wellbeing destinations, Geilo’s choice of spas and nourishing restaurants could offer the perfect opportunity to indulge in a little R&R as the season draws to a close.

 Stay at: Geilo Cabins and Apartments, which offer cosy lodgings with incredible views of the Hallingskarvet Mountain.